 "I was asked general competency questions and high-level things about my past experience, especially in the first two interviews.
 In the last one I was asked more specific questions about the projects or jobs I had mentioned previously.
 The final interview was more of a conversation than a question-and-answer situation.
 We found common ground in technology and had a good conversation about the possible future challenges for the business."Intern, Kent.

-Our 'Inside Buzz' reviews are the comments and views of recent graduate recruits, giving you a view of what it may be like to work for an organisation.
-Copyright of all TARGETjobs Inside Buzz material lies solely with GTI Media.
+Our 'Insider Reviews' are the comments and views of recent graduate recruits, giving you a view of what it may be like to work for an organisation.
+Copyright of all TARGETjobs Insider Reviews material lies solely with GTI Media.